 By the way, because pixels are solid-colored squares in a big grid, smooth lines—like that of your favorite ampersand—do not show up quite right.
 To accommodate the hard edges of pixels, your computer will do something called anti-aliasing, which adds pixels of varying tone to even out hard lines.
 When exporting from several programs, you’ll actually have multiple anti-aliasing options.
 Also, when type designers are creating their fonts, they’ll go through the process of hinting, which adds instructions on how to anti-alias the characters so that they display properly.

-Remember, you can download this whole post as a PDF below! 🙂
+You can download this entire post as a free pdf ebook!
+Enjoy!